KurtE/ILI9341_t3n/README.md

 Overview and Warning:
 =====
+This Arduino library is for driving ILI9341 displays on Teensy 3.x or 4.x boards from PJRC(https://www.pjrc.com/) and I have played with it on a few different ILI9341 displays including ones from PJRC such as: https://www.pjrc.com/store/display_ili9341_touch.html and ones from Adafruit such as: https://www.adafruit.com/product/1770

 This is a modified version of the official PJRC ILI9341_t3 library (https://github.com/PaulStoffregen/ILI9341_t3).
 And it is always a Work In Progress.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 This library borrows some concepts and functionality like the usage of DMA from another variant library: https://github.com/FrankBoesing/ILI9341_t3DMA